Ibn Khaldun: Minor works

 From other sources we know of several other works, primarily composed during the time he spent in North Africa and Al-Andalus.
-His first book, Lubābu l-Muhassal, a commentary on the Islamic theology of Fakhr al-Din al-Razi, was written at the age of 19 under the supervision of his teacher al-Ābilī in Tunis.
+His first book, Lubābu l-Muhassal, a commentary on the Islamic theology of Fakhr al-Din al-Razi, was written at the age of 19 under the supervision of his teacher Al-Abili in Tunis.
 A work on Sufism, Shifā'u l-Sā'il, was composed around 1373 in Fes, Morocco.
 Whilst at the court of Muhammed V, Sultan of Granada, Ibn Khaldūn composed a work on logic, ʻallaqa li-s-Sulṭān.